 The doggy door also allows us to postpone overnight crating until we know that the puppies are able to hold it all night.
 This prevents those occasionally problems with puppies who habitually get their owners up in the night for far longer than is necessary.
 Habits are easier to prevent than to break.
 At our home, we never start the get-up-in-the-middle-of-the-night routine to begin with.

 Though we do not start our puppies in crates overnight unless left until 12 weeks, the daytime work we do with them transfers easily into night time crate training.

 When puppies are left with us until they are 12 weeks or older, we transition them to the crate for overnight between 11 1/2 and 12 weeks.
-At this age, the majority of our puppies are happy in crates and able to hold their potty for 7-8 hours.
-Most can hold it for 8 hours.
+At this age, the majority of our puppies are happy in crates and able to hold their potty for 6-8 hours (most 7-8 hours).

 If a puppy changes homes and makes the transition to a crate a week earlier when puppies are 10 1/2 to 11 weeks, the overnight time frame drops to about 6 hours for most puppies.
 However, a 6 hour night is do-able for most and most puppies transition to overnight crating fairly easily even at 10 1/2 weeks.

 Trained English Golden Retriever Expectations From 12-13 Weeks

 Starting at 12 weeks, your expectations can include several new milestones.
 Puppies continue to be taken off property 3 times Obedience training continues on a daily basis.
 Most puppies can stay for a minimum of 20 feet for about 15-20 seconds as is pictured on our 13-Week Videos page.
 We also begin working with them on waiting for us to walk around them, as well as putting food on the ground that they aren’t allowed to touch to tempt them to break their stays.
 These new behaviors may not be solid right at 13 weeks, but they are well on their way.